SparkPost/support-docs/articles/recipient-validation/validate-an-email-list.md

+---
-# Validate an email list
+title: "Validate an email list"
+description: "TODO"
+---

 To validate a list of emails, visit the [Recipient Validation](https://app.sparkpost.com/recipient-validation) ([EU](https://app.eu.sparkpost.com/recipient-validation)) page in the SparkPost app.
 You can upload a `.csv` file containing an email address per line.
 The list validation form accepts a max file size of `200MB` or around 10 million email addresses in a single list.